How Satisfine went from “cupboard under the stairs” to a premium distributor

-Food distributor Satisfine is based in Sydney and services the greater Sydney metro and other areas in NSW.
-We speak to founder Mark Lenga about how they grew from humble beginnings to a trusted premium food distributor.
+Food distributor Satisfine is based in Sydney and services the greater Sydney metro and NSW regions.
+We speak to founder Mark Lenga about how they grew from humble beginnings to a highly successful, trusted premium food distributor.

 Like so many businesses in the food and hospitality industry, Satisfine Foods is a business borne of love.
 This premium food distributor services the greater Sydney metro areas and other areas, including the Central Coast up to Newcastle, the Wollongong and Nowra regions, and out to the Blue Mountains and Lithgow.
 But even with so much breadth, the ethos behind the brand has stayed the same from inception.

 For founder Mark Lenga, food was a huge part of his upbringing, with each meal presenting an opportunity to connect.
 “As I grew up, I realized the importance of food made with love, great quality produce, and a touch of gourmet deliciousness.”

 Even at the beginning of his career, Mark steered towards food, and managed to secure a graduate role at Nestle Australia after completing his degree at UNSW.

 “My time with Nestle was a tremendous learning experience: a top-level multinational organisation with food at their core.
 Working in the food-service division of Nestle afforded me the opportunity to plant the seedling for what would grow to become Satisfine Foods.
 As part of my training, I had oversight of the full gamut: from manufacturing to consumption within the FMCG industry.”